Internationally renowned

 You should stop taking medications that affect coagulation, e.g. aspirin 100 mg, etc., 14 days prior to the surgery.
 Please completely shave your genital area before the procedure.

 You will be given a delicate work of art.
 Reconstructive surgery usually involves mobilizing and displacing tissue.
 That is why circulation is a primary concern.
 Please do not smoke!
 Cooling and compression as well as follow-up treatment are determined on an individual basis depending on your procedure and healing process.
+Avoid mechanical friction as much as possible for eight weeks after the procedure.
+Please also note the following:

 After the surgery

+After the surgery, you can rest at our practice.
 Please do not drive home or back to your hotel yourself.
 Get someone to pick you up or we can call a taxi for you.
 Cool the area and rest.
 You should walk as little as possible.
 You may experience a mild burning or pressing sensation, especially during the first night.
 This is normal.
 However, some patients feel it more than others and, despite the pain medication prescribed by us, a few patients may experience significant discomfort.
 The sensation typically disappears or greatly improves after the first night.
 On the first postoperative day, the wound is checked and the dressing is changed at our practice.

 After the third day, you can start showering again, but may only use clear water and no soap during the first week.
 The sutures are absorbable and do not need to be removed.
 Absorption of the suture may sometimes be associated with severe itching, which can be alleviated by using special creams or ointments.

 The surgery will only affect your daily activities for a short time.
 Depending on your profession, you may be able to return to work as early as two to three days after surgery.
 It is very important that you try to avoid any friction and forces acting on this area for eight weeks following the procedure: no sexual intercourse, jogging, cycling, horse riding, etc.!
 Likewise, tampons may only be used again after this period of time.
+To optimize the healing process, you should place a compress between the labia so that they do not touch.
+You should do this over a period of two weeks.

 You will be provided with the cell phone number of Prof. Gress so that you can contact him any time should you have any questions or experience an emergency.